Ketlen Vieira

-Ketlen Vieira da Silva (born 26 August 1991) is a Brazilian professional mixed martial artist who currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of 4 November 2025, she is #4 in the UFC women's bantamweight rankings.
+Ketlen Vieira da Silva (born 26 August 1991) is a Brazilian professional mixed martial artist who competes in the Women's Featherweight division of the Professional Fighters League (PFL).
+She has also competed in the women's Bantamweight division of the Ultimate Fighting Championship (UFC), where she amassed a 10–5 record.

 Background

 Vieira was born in Manaus, Amazonas, Brazil.
 She started training Brazilian Jiu-Jitsu and when she was twelve she started training in Judo.
 She holds black belts in both disciplines.
 She is also a decorated wrestler with multiple prestigious titles, including Brazilian national wrestling championship.
 She studied law at University Nilton Lins, but dropped out in order to pursue a career in mixed martial arts.
 She eventually transitioned to MMA and trained under Marcinho Pontes, who was José Aldo's early coach at Nova Uniao Manaus gym.

 Mixed martial arts career

 Early career

 Vieira fought all of her fights in Brazil where she made her professional debut on 2 October 2014, at Circuito de Lutas: Fight Night 4 in São Paulo.
 She faced Juliana Leite and knocked out Leite in round two.
 She continued to win the next 5 fights under Mr. Cage and Big Way Fight Night banners where she won the Mr. Cage bantamweight title.
 Vieira amassed a record of 6–0 in 17 months prior to being signed by the UFC.